 After reading the note–right on cue–I shied away from the very thing that could’ve helped me: Relationship.
 I was embarrassed.
 I didn’t want anyone to know.
 I even debated telling my husband.

-Too many times instead of moving towards people when I feel shame, I move towards secrecy or isolation.
-It’s only in relationships I experience compassion, empathy, and understanding.
+Too many times instead of moving towards people when we feel shame, we move towards secrecy or isolation.
+It’s only in relationships we experience compassion, empathy, and understanding.
 Healing.
 The only things that can soothe the feeling of shame.
 Hearing “me, too” or ” I understand” or ” “I get it.”

 So how do you get a grip on shame, so it can’t keep its grip on you?